Justin-Insight/mymindteam.com/content/_index.md

     - heading: >-
         I’m looking for <span class="underline
         underline--accent">answers</span>.
-      body: Our neurodivergent tests provide all the answers you need.
+      body: Our remote neurodivergent tests provide all the answers you need.
       service_points: |-
-        - Identify your differences.
+        * Identify your differences.
-        - Discover your strengths.
+        * Discover your strengths.
-        - Get ready to tackle your challenges.
+        * Get ready to tackle your challenges.
       button:
         enabled: true
         button_url: /test/